Art (Creative) and Art History (MA)

 Academic Plan Code(s): ARTMA_CCS

-Upon admission to the program, students in the Critical & Curatorial Studies concentration are expected to demonstrate competence in the history of art, studio art, or arts management equivalent to an undergraduate major and an interest in museum theory and work.
+Upon admission to the program, students in the Critical & Curatorial Studies concentration are expected to demonstrate competence in art history, studio art, or arts management, equivalent to an undergraduate major, as well as an interest in museum theory and practice.

 Code | Title | Hours |